infra-io/postar/README.en.md

 ### 🥇 Features

-* Plain and Html form email supports
+* Plain and HTML form email supports
 * Synchronous/Asynchronous mode supports, and timeout is available in synchronous mode
-* Support http/http2/grpc/vex protocol
+* Support http/grpc protocol
 * Gracefully shutdown with signal mechanism

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to know about more information._